tradingview/rest_integrations_docs/source/trading/UI_elements.rst

 Account Summary Tab
 ...................

-The *Account Summary Tab* displays the fields received by `/state`_ request as a set of tables.
+*Account Summary Tab* displays fields received by the `/state`_ request as a set of tables.
 Only one table is displayed, by default.
 It uses the fields ``balance``, ``unrealizedPL``, and ``equity`` (if sent, the field is optional).